danboy/poker/README.md

 Some stuffs you can do
 ----------------------

-* Create a user
-* Once you create a user, you'll need to add a tracker account by logging in and visiting your profile.
-* When veiwing an individual project you can enter presentation mode by clicking on the green "[]"
-* Navigate using J:next K:previous Q:quiit
+* Navigate using J:next K:previous Q:quit
 * Click estimate to try out the poker spike.